VitorLorencone/MinGal.jl/documenter/src/functions.md

 *What are the main functions and what they do*

-## Setup()
+## Algebra()

-Setup() is the most important function of any system with this library, as it defines an environment, that is, an algebra that will be used to handle future operations.
+Algebra() is the most important function of any system with this library, as it defines an environment, that is, an algebra that will be used to handle future operations.
 Thus, as its definition follows, we have:

 ```@docs
-Mingal.Setup
+Mingal.Algebra
 ```

 Which allows us to create spaces like the following, representing the imaginary set:

 ```@example ss
-Setup(0,1,["i"])
+Algebra(0,1,["i"])
 ```

 ## Blades